Post by Intiasar Ziyad (Fashion Stylist)

 130-38 3645 Marketplace Blvd

-We're expecting to host our Grand Opening in March of 2018.
+We're having to delay our Grand Opening to April of 2018.
 We're in need of furnishing for our "Media Center, and Computer lab" any and all donations are welcomed to assist us in our Grand Opening.
 Thank you